rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <a target="_blank" href="https://coreos.com/etcd/docs/latest/getting-started-with-etcd.html">
    (from CoreOS)</a>.

-   , which calls ETCD a simple, distributed, consistent key-value store.

-   Data stored in etcd includes jobs being scheduled, created and deployed, pod/service details and state, namespaces, and replication details.
+   Kubernetes data stored in etcd includes jobs being scheduled, created and deployed, pod/service details and state, namespaces, and replication details.

    It's called a cluster because, for resiliancy, etcd replicates data across nodes.
    This is why there is a minimum of two worker nodes per cluster. ???